 - First-time freshmen who have special competence in biology, business administration, chemistry, communication, computer science, English, human resources, mathematics, modern languages, music, physics or visual arts may participate in the University's Advance Credit Examination Program and may qualify for advanced placement and course credit as indicated below.
 ACT scores serve as a guide to determine which students are eligible to take advance credit exams. - Advance credit exam policy applies to first-time freshmen and to transfer students who have not enrolled in any college level English and/or Math course.
-Examinations are administered only at specific periods. - The grade of "S" is awarded for any course in which advance credit is earned.
+Examinations are administered only at specific periods. - 3.
+The grade of "S" is awarded for any course in which advance credit is earned.
 Credits earned in this program are counted as hours earned and may be applicable toward a degree.
 These credits do not affect either the student's semester or cumulative average. - 4.
-See IX.F for additional limitations.

-5. Credits earned by advance credit examination are not included in the number of credit hours required for the maintenance of scholarships and financial aid.
+See IX.F for additional limitations. - 5.
+Credits earned by advance credit examination are not included in the number of credit hours required for the maintenance of scholarships and financial aid.

 Credit

 Subject Requirements Possible Course

-BUSINESS Deportmental test 2 DOAT 205

-Departmental test: 3 BSAT 205:
+BUSINESS Departmental test: 3 BSAT 205:

-SYSTEMS microcomputer applic ations Microcomputer
+SYSTEMS microcomputer applica ations Microcomputer

 ANALYSIS (operating systems, Applications in

-AND word processing, spr ead Business
+AND word processing, spre ad Business

 TECHNOLOGY sheets, and data

 bases) used to solve

-business problems
+business problems 0

-CHEMISTRY Math ACT of 26; 6 CHEM 101
+CHEIMISTRY Math ACT of 26; 6

+departmentartest Introductory

+Chemistry: or

+General

+Chemistry I. II

+COMMUNICATION Theories of effective 3 CMCN 200:

+communication for Principles of Huma

+students with high Communication

+levels of competence

+in forensics, debate, e tc.

+If successful on written n

+exam, oral presentation n

+required at later date 01400 450

+COMPUTER Math ACT of 26; 3 CMPS 150:

-departmental test or 107, 108:
+SUIEINCE departmental test

+Compotence in Cu Science

-COMMUNICATION N Theories of effective communication for students with high levels of competence in forensics, debate, etc. If successful on written exam, oral presentation required at later date 3 Introductory Chemistry; or General Chemistry I, II CMCN 200: Principles of Human Communication COMPUTER SCIENCE Math ACT of 26; departmental test Must have Competence in C++ 3 CMPS 150: Introduction to Computer Science ENGLISH English ACT of 32 and Composite of 28; a written essay and departmental test 6 ENGL 101 & 102: Intro to Academic Writing, Writing & Research about Culture
+Competence III C++ Science

+ENGLISH English ACT of 32 and Composite of 28; a written essay and departmental test 6 ENGL 101 & 102: Intro to Academic Writing, Writing & Research about Culture

-English ACT of 28: 3 credits automatically awarded for ENGL 101, Rhetoric and Composition, and students placed in ENGL 115, Freshman Honors
+English ACT of 28: 3 credits automatically awardeo for ENGL 101, Rhetoric and Composition,

-HUMAN RESOURCES Three exams for students with: 1) culinary experience 2) basic nutrition experience 3) and/or clothing construction experience.
-If successful on written exam in clothing construction, presentation of a garment required at a later date ce HUMR 111: Food Selection and Preparation HUMR 300: Nutrition HUMR 207: Apparel Design Studio I MATH ^{} Math ACT of 26; departmental test 5 MATH 105: College Algebra OR MATH 143 Pre-Calculus Algebra and Trigonometry
+and students pla aced in ENGL 115, Freshma n Honors · · ·

+HUMAN Three exams for students 10 HUMR 111:

+RESOURCES with: 1) culinary experienc е Food Selection

+2) basic nutrition experient се and Preparation

+3) and/or clotning HUMR 300:

+construction experience.

+Il successiul on whiten HUIVIR 207.

+Apparei Design Studio I

+of a garment required Studio I

+at a later date

+МАТН Math ACT of 26: 5 MATH 105

+departmental test 0 College Algebra

+aoparational tool OR

+MATH 143

+Pre-Calculus

+Algebra and

+Trigonometry

-Math ACT of 25-29: 3 credits automatically awarded for MATH 105, College Algebra.
-Math ACT of 30+: 3 credits automatically awarded for MATH 143, Pre-Calculus Algebra and Trigonometry.
+Math ACT of 2 5-29: 3 credits automaticall y awarde d for MATH 105, College Algebra.

+Math ACT of 3 0+: 3 credits automatically a awarded for MATH 143, Pre-Calculus Algebra

+and Trigono ometry.
+4.0 1 101 100

-MODERN LANGUAGES Competence in French, Spanish, German or Latin as demonstrated on departmental test 16 Language 101, 102 201, and 202/203 & 310, 311 MUSIC Knowledge of theory/ Composition; departmental test 3 MUS 120: Music Theory I MUS 121: Aural Skills I
+MODERN Competence in French, 16 Language 101, 102

+LANGUAGES Spanish, German or Latin 201, and

+as demonstrated on 202/203 & 310, 311

+MURIC departmental test 2 MUS 100

+MUSIC Composition: 3 MUS 120.
+Music Theory I

+departmental test MUSIC THEORY I

+departmentartest Aural Skills I

-PHYSICS Science ACT of 28; departmental test 6 PHYS 207 and 208; Intro- duction to Physics I & II VISUAL ARTS Portfolio review by Visual Arts Department 6 VIÁR 101: Design I VIAR 111: Drawing I
+PHYSICS Science ACT of 28 6 PHYS 207 and

+11110100 departmental test U 208: Intro-

+aoparanonarioot duction to

+Physics &

+VISUAL ARTS Portfolio review by 6 VIAR 101:

+- Visual Arts Department Design I

+• VIAR 111:

+Drawing I